Evidence based child therapy in O’Fallon MO

 Explorer

 Sometimes a child needs time alone with a trained professional.
-Deborah Woods, National Board-Certified Counselor offers play therapy for children ages 3-10.
+Deborah Woods, National Board-Certified Counselor offers evidence-based play therapy for children ages 3-10.

 Adventurer